JosephQiu21/batchGPT/README.md

 # batchGPT

-This Python script utilizes the OpenAI API, specifically the GPT-3.5-turbo-16k model, to handle large text inputs.
+This Python script utilizes the OpenAI API, specifically the updated GPT-3.5-turbo-1106 model, to handle large text inputs.

 I developed this script to refine and translate the transcriptions of lectures I recorded using Google’s Speech-to-Text API.
 You can define your own prompt for your text processing task.